vpctorr/DiscordBots/MakePDF/README.md

-# Discord-MakePDF
+# MakePDF

 ## What this does

-Discord-MakePDF is a Discord bot that automatically converts DOC, DOCX, ODT, RTF files to PDF
+MakePDF is a Discord bot that automatically converts word processing, spreadsheet and presentation documents to PDF

 [You can also directly add the bot here](https://discordapp.com/oauth2/authorize?client_id=689807933415882762&scope=bot&permissions=52224)